metadata toggle

 Dosage and administration

-Dogs: The recommended dosage is 4.0 mg carprofen/kg bodyweight (1 ml/12.5 kg bodyweight), by intravenous or subcutaneous injection.
-The product is best given pre-operatively, either at the time of premedication or induction of anaesthesia.
+Dogs: The recommended dosage is 4.0 mg carprofen/kg bodyweight (1 ml/12.5 kg bodyweight).
+The veterinary medicinal product is best given pre-operatively, either at the time of premedication or induction of anaesthesia.

-Cats: The recommended dosage is 4.0 mg/kg (0.24 ml/3.0 kg bodyweight), by subcutaneous or intravenous injection, best given pre-operatively at the time of induction of anaesthesia.
+Cats: The recommended dosage is 4.0 mg/kg (0.24 ml/3.0 kg bodyweight), best given pre-operatively at the time of induction of anaesthesia.
 The use of a 1 ml graduated syringe is recommended to measure the dose accurately.

 Clinical trial evidence in dogs and cats suggests only a single dose of carprofen is required in the first 24 hours perioperatively; if further analgesia is required in this period a half dose (2 mg/kg) of carprofen may be given to dogs (but not to cats) as necessary.